flutter/samples/add_to_app/README.md

 ## Updating Android samples and its dependencies

+TODO @ewindmill: Expand these instructions for those of us with little Android experience :)

 * Open the top level build.gradle file in android studio
 * Open “Upgrade Assistant” and click upgrade
 * If after upgrading it fails to build try upgrading to a slightly less new version